TweakMunich/metricsinyourface/README.md

 # metricsinyourface

 An IoT project for a Raspberry PI that pulls data from the cloud and displays it in a seven-segment display.
 Each Pi can drive multiple displays that can be daisy-chained together.
-Each data display has a configurable ID and number of digits, both of which are read by the Pi.
+Each data display has a configurable ID and number of digits, both of which are read by the Pi via shift register.

 ## Client Code

 The `client` folder contains the code running in the Pi.
 To execute:

-    sudo python domainname:port valueprefix
+    sudo python display_metric.py domainname:port valueprefix

-The Pi will retrieve values with the `valueprefix` concatenated with the display ID.
+The Pi will retrieve values from the server based on an ID that is the concatenation of `valueprefix` and  the display ID, which is read from the switch on the display.
 For example if `valueprefix` is `foo` and a display with the ID 3 is connected to the Pi, it will look for the value of the parameter `foo3`.

 ## Server-side code